 8 dead after gas leak from chemical plant in AP

-New Delhi, May 07: 8 persons including a child has reportedly died after a toxic gas leaked from a chemical plant of a multinational firm in Andhra Pradesh.
+New Delhi, May 07: Eight persons including a child have reportedly died after a toxic gas leaked from a chemical plant of a multinational firm in Andhra Pradesh.
 The incident took place in Visakhapatnam.
 At least 5,000 have fallen sick due to the leak.

 Over 100 persons have been admitted to hospital and ambulances, police officers and fire engines have reached the chemical plant.
 There is gas leakage identified at LG Polymers in Gopalpatnam.
 Requesting Citizens around these locations not to come out of houses for the sake of safety precautions, the authorities said.